 People who already have a high tolerance for opioids who take Kratom run the risk of overdose because they are not able to dose Kratom properly.
 Due to its leaf nature, those who buy powdered Kratom have no way of verifying whether the substance has been laced with other drugs to exaggerate effects.

-Just like all drugs, people can become addicted to the effects of Kratom.
+Just like any substance, people can become addicted to the effects of Kratom.
 This is probably the most dangerous long-term effect of this drug, as a physical dependence can occur with time.
 As with all dependence, people who stop using Kratom will experience uncomfortable withdrawals that include aches, pains, nausea, vomiting, diarrhea, aggression, insomnia and other symptoms.
 Tremors, delusions and other more serious issues have also been reported.

 Treatment for Kratom Misuse or Addiction

 Websites selling Kratom are making false claims about its ability to help with opioid addiction, but there is no scientific evidence to support these claims.
 This makes Kratom a dangerous substance to use.
 People who have used Kratom to deal with their opioid addiction have instead become addicted to Kratom.
 Kratom should not be used as a substitute for proper drug treatment, especially for opioids.

 Some people become addicted to Kratom, whether they started using it to help with opioid addiction or not.
 Since there isn’t much researched information on Kratom, this can be a scary experience.
 While the DEA and FDA have not yet taken official stances on Kratom, people are seeking treatment for Kratom addiction.
 The treatment process is similar to other drug treatments and is supervised by a medical professional.

 Safe Medication-Assisted Treatments for Opioid Use Disorder